saren-io/ethereum-data-share/README.md

 https://www.trufflesuite.com
 ```

-* Additional build tools are required to be able to run media keys on windows.
+* Additional build tools are required to be able to run this project on windows.
 Run these commands from an
 administrative shell to install software dependencies:
 <br/><br/>**_Note:_** _You need to install windows build tools version 4.0 or higher_ <br/><br/>
 ```sh